-The second type that exhibits schizoid thinking, feeling and behaviour is the modern and post-modern artist.8 The desire for attention without having actually done anything, intense focus on irrelevant details, absurdity unconnected to any underlying ‘strange truth’, denial of reality, constant irony, detachment and disengagement (think Warhol), shattering wholes into bits with an over-smattering of rationality and order are all hallmarks of the modern artist.
+The second type that exhibits schizoid thinking, feeling and behaviour is the modern and post-modern artist.11 The desire for attention without having actually done anything, intense focus on irrelevant details, absurdity unconnected to any underlying ‘strange truth’, denial of reality, constant irony, detachment and disengagement (think of Warhol’s tight, wry, knowing and slightly sneering distance from everything), shattering wholes into bits with an over-smattering of rationality and order are all hallmarks of the modern artist.

-The modern artist is exalted by the academic and media institutions of the world.
+The modern (postmodern / contemporary) artist is exalted by the academic and media institutions of the world.
 His or her work is the standard of excellence to which all other art must reach if it is to gain access to prominent galleries, television documentaries, culture-section special-features and so on.
 Why should this be?
-Why should such transparently ugly creations, which display no harmony, no reality (by which I mean deep reality, not merely ‘things that happen’), no craft and no sense of refined sensibility whatsoever.
-Why should these be the standard of artistic truth in our world?
+Why should such transparently ugly creations, which display no harmony, no reality (by which I mean deep reality, not merely ‘things that happen’), no craft and no sense of refined sensibility whatsoever, why should these be the standard of artistic truth in our world?
 Could it be that this art is felt or perceived to be, by a large number of prominent people, beautiful, interesting or reassuring in some way?
-Could it be, to put it another way, that those who make decisions about what is artful or not, enjoy schizophrenia?
+Could it be, to put it another way, that those who make decisions about what is artful or not, enjoy the schizoid view?
 Could they be, in a word, mad?

 Yes, and not just them.
 Not even just those who celebrate Giorgio de Chirico, Marcel Duchamp, Eva Hesse, Wassily Kandinsky, Andy Warhol, Jean-Michel Basquiat, Jasper Johns, Damian Hirst, and other such high priests of ugly, irreal, meaninglessness.
 Take another look at the list above.
 Recognise any of those?

 Are you not?
-Do you not have a tendency to stare, get utterly caught up in isolate fragments of experience (thoughts, ideas, things, tits, gun-sights, little high-tech objects…)?
+Do you not have a tendency to stare, get utterly caught up in isolated fragments of experience (thoughts, ideas, things, tits, gun-sights, little high-tech objects…)?
 Do you ever smile thinly and let out cold, cheerless, sarcastic little witticisms?
 Do you ever get intensely and paralysingly self-conscious?
 Do you ever feel like life has no ultra-vivid zest, that strong passions and reckless delight seem like childhood myths, that all is drear?
-Do you ever feel dogged by a restless anxiety, a needling tension, awkwardness or a simmering sense of dread that no amount of fun, no quantity of money, no achievement or orgasm can ever quench?
+Do you ever feel dogged by a restless anxiety, a needling tension, awkwardness or a simmering sense of dread that no amount of fun, no quantity of money, no achievement or orgasm can ever quite quench?
 Do you ever have a bizarre sense that it’s all about you?
 Do you ever feel special, or are you addicted to activities which do nothing but make you feel special (famous, liked)?
 Do you ever get caught up in massively over-the-top enthusiasms which have a touch of mania about them, which sort of excludes everyone, and which you later feel a bit ashamed about?
-Are you sometimes rather too rational, does your rational mind sometimes lead you to absurd conclusions?
-Do you get annoyed with ‘irrational’ people?
+Are you sometimes rather too rational, does your rational mind sometimes lead you to absurd sometimes even horrific conclusions?
+Do you get annoyed with ‘irrational’ people, do simplicity, nature, innocence and presence sometimes make you feel a bit angsty, a bit irritable?
 Do you think that beauty is in the eye of the beholder, that truth doesn’t really exist, that reality is a myth?
 Do you ever have a sickening sense that nothing is real, that you are living in a shoddy cardboard cut-out of a world?

 THE DISSIDENT AND THE MYSTIC